 - Very strong scent added.

-- May not be suitable for smell sensitive noses.
+- It may not be suitable for smell-sensitive noses.

 - Larger bags might have delivery problems if you buy online.